Hansenyao/nait-dmit2018-demos/README.md

-# Demo projects in DMIT2018 (Intermediate Application Development) class at NAIT
+# Exercise projects in DMIT2018 (Intermediate Application Development) class at NAIT